zakthan/k8s-scripts/java/README.md

   -h, --help            show this help message and exit
   --namespace NAMESPACE Namespace to search.
 Default is all namespaces
   --string_to_search STRING_TO_SEARCH Default substring to search.
 Default is MaxRAMPercentage

+For this script to work correct either ps or jcmd binaries have to be present at the container and set at PATH variable